Timeline of the St. Norbert Settlement in Brief

 Lemay Forest exists on River Lots 84 and 85 in the Parish of St. Norbert!

-- When the new Canadian government proposed to transfer Rupert’s Land, including the Red River Settlement, to Canada in 1869, the Metis people of St. Norbert feared that they would be overwelmed by eastern land developers and settlers.
+- When the new Canadian government proposed to transfer Rupert’s Land, including the Red River Settlement, to Canada in 1869, the Metis people of St. Norbert feared that they would be overwhelmed by eastern land developers and settlers.

 - They were also concerned about preserving their Catholic francophone culture.